 Rez Ball

-Rez Ball by Byron Graves (368 pp, Heardrum, 2023).
+Rez Ball by Byron Graves (368 pp, Heartdrum, 2023).
 This compelling debut novel by new talent Byron Graves tells the relatable, high-stakes story of a young athlete determined to play like the hero his Ojibwe community needs him to be.
 Ages 13 – 17.

 The Sea in Winter